At the start of September, the Government announced their new £2bn scheme to kickstart the UK economy after lockdown.

 Depending on your situation, we may be able to

-Temporarily freeze payments to your loan to offer you some breathing space
+Temporarily freeze payments to your short term loan to offer you some breathing space

 Spread your contractual loan balance over a longer term to reduce your monthly payments